BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 <details>
 	<summary>Explanation</summary>

-1. First we will define structure of our building, that is its special name and it types, we use this for 'organised manner' purpose, with this it will be alot easier to manage buildings(add, remove, etc).
+1. First we will define structure of our building, that is its special name and it types, we use this for 'organized manner' purpose, with this it will be a lot easier to manage buildings(add, remove, etc).

 2. We create `getRaycast(*group*)` specially, as we don't want to repeat this function during selecting and moving of building.
 This will ray-cast for specific group from camera to mouse's x/y location in world space, and get hit and rigidbody.

-3. We create `selectBuiliding()`, which will be use to ofc selected building, we will do so why using our getRaycast() and get rigidbody of hited object, if this rigidbody's name start with 'bld' then set selectedBuilding to this rigidbody name and set isBuildingSelected to true else, null and false.
+3. We create `selectBuilding()`, which will be use to ofc selected building, we will do so why using our getRaycast() and get rigidbody of hit object, if this rigidbody's name start with 'bld' then set selectedBuilding to this rigidbody name and set isBuildingSelected to true else, null and false.

 4. We then create `moveBuilding()`, to drag building around, we can do so, by ray-casting(`getRaycast()`) and get hit location and update building location each frame, we will floor the hit location for grid-snapping effect and set building's z-axis location to 0 as we don't want building to be higher or lower.